mjervis524/Fall2020-CEG3120/Projects/Project2/README.md

 - Attach an IP address to each.
 - Install the services on the instances
 - Make networking decisions and open ports appropriately.
+  - Utilize Security Groups
+    - Edit inbound (ports for our services, traffic on 10.0.0.0/16)
+    - Outbound does not need to be edited
 - Configure GitLab for LDAP authentication

 ### AWS Educate Quick Link: